MRPREM31/My-Portfolio-/README.md

 I am **Prem Prasad Pradhan**, a passionate student and aspiring software developer.
 This portfolio is a reflection of my dedication to learning modern web technologies and presenting my journey and projects in a professional manner.

 - 🌍 From: Berhampur, Odisha, India
-- 🎓 B.Tech Student | Web & App Development Enthusiast
+- 🎓 B.Tech Student At NIST University | Web & App Development Enthusiast
 - 🧠 Learning: HTML, CSS, JavaScript, and Flask
 - 📬 Email: [mr.prem2006@gmail.com](mailto:mr.prem2006@gmail.com)